 Another reason your dashboard site might have low traffic is that it’s “invisible.”
 Just because you collected and published this data doesn’t mean citizens know it exists (or where to look for it).
 Advertise your dashboard and the major updates you make to it on your city’s website, social media channels, etc. Make sure your community knows how to find it!

 Don’t shy away from the idea of creating a video—it’s not as difficult as you’d think and adds a personal touch to a government dashboard.
 When citizens can see and hear city leadership speaking about priorities and performance, it creates a connection and demonstrates your commitment to transparency.

-The City of Sugar Land’s city manager appears in a video on the Goal Measures page explaining the priorities, how the measures were created, and how to access the dashboard.
+The City of Sugar Land’s city manager appears in this video explaining the priorities, how the measures were created, and how to access the dashboard.
 As he says in the video, “it’s all about accountability.”

-The article accompanying the video stresses the Olathe dashboard’s ease of use, saying, “The new interactive dashboard basically puts city information on a handy, clickable website for instant information, replacing the often arduous task of sifting through dozens of pages of annual reports.”
+The article stresses the Olathe dashboard’s ease of use, saying, “The new interactive dashboard basically puts city information on a handy, clickable website for instant information, replacing the often arduous task of sifting through dozens of pages of annual reports.”

 Government dashboards are important, useful tools, but that doesn’t mean you have to assign an army to publish and maintain them.
 There are providers out there that make it easy to automatically update your dashboards to reflect the latest status, progress, and performance.
 For example, if you’re already tracking performance data in ClearPoint, you can update your dashboards with a couple clicks (seriously).
 It takes less than a minute to keep citizens in the know and provide accountability to your community.